zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

 Add API Catalog information to your service.

-    API ML Catalog UI displays information about discoverable REST services registered with API ML discovery.
+The API ML Catalog UI displays information about discoverable REST services registered with API ML discovery.
 REST services provide metadata used by the catalog to configure services representation.
-    The catalog can group corelated services in so called `tile`, provided that these services are configured with the same value for `catalog.tile.id` metadata parameter.
-Bellow is provided an example configuration of a service tile in the catalog:
+The catalog can group corelated services in the same tile, if these services are configured with the same `catalog.tile.id` metadata parameter.

+The following code block is an example of configuration of a service tile in the catalog:

+ADD THE EXAMPLE HERE:
+**Example:**

 Provide configuration parameters for displaying your service in API ML Catalog UI.